cdl-geneseo/geneseo-dictionary/B/Boom.md

 # Boom

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Boom

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 1. IN: See, I'm right; &quot;Boom, I told you Jeffrey Dahmer was killed this morning--you never believe me.&quot; F94 2.
 VB: To hit.
 F94 Usages 1 and 2 now obsolete.
 1 person identified the term as cocaine and 21% of students identified the word as a loud noise.
 F06